CarXTechnologies/dro-map-uploader/README.md

 | **Animation** | Animator and SkinnedMeshRenderer under GameMarkerData Animation, baked to VAT |
 | **Map data** | SpawnPoint, Road, Animation; Minimap |

 Volume and ReflectionProbe are optional preview components.
-UI, particles, video and joints are not exported and produce validation errors.
+Unsupported components (including UI, particles, video and joints) and unsupported marker types are skipped with warnings, not build-blocking errors.
+A Rigidbody without usable colliders is skipped; its render geometry can still be exported.
 Rules and budgets live in `Assets/Editor/MapSceneRules.cs`.

 ## Requirements